A Movement Is Afoot to Bring Children Back to the Playgrounds - NewsBreak

 The first playgrounds were built in the 19th century to provide poor, immigrant children living in crowded tenement neighborhoods a safe and stimulating “outdoor gymnasiums” and “sand gardens.”

 Playgrounds and play movement continued to evolve, with recreational elements added for adults and sports fields and courts for children.
-Playgrounds took on different themes of adventure, destination, inclusive, fitness and eco-friendly.
+Playgrounds took on different themes of adventure, destination, inclusive, fitness, and eco-friendliness.

 Play is once again being promoted post-pandemic.

-If you live in a community with no playground but would like to have one, you’ll need a few things to get it built—backing from your neighbors, and a plan with a design, location and budget approved by township officials.
-From there, you will need to find a funding source, whether it’s private donations and fundraisers, or government grants.
+Communities looking to launch a new playground face a few essentials: concept support from neighbors, a design plan, a location, and budget approved by township officials.
+Most essential is a funding source, whether it’s private donations and fundraisers, or government grants.

-The last stage is building your new playground with the necessary permits and professional guidance and assistance, if needed.
+The last stage is building a new playground are the necessary permits and professional guidance and assistance, if needed.

 General Recreation

-Whether your playground will consist of outdoor playground at a pre-school or a large community playground, experienced commercial playground experts will help you every step of the way.
+Whether a project consists of an outdoor playground at a preschool or a large community playground, experienced commercial playground experts will help every step of the way.

 Comments / 0